World

 Share

-Rights Watch has expressed over the new legislation, stating that it “ to significantly weaken media freedom and protection against torture in the country.”
-The organization highlighted that the bill grants authorities wide powers to deny media outlets registration, obstruct work, and them down without oversight.
-They also noted that the bill rushed through parliament without adequate time for , violating procedural regulations.
+Human Rights Watch has expressed deep concern over the new legislation, stating that it “threatens to significantly weaken media freedom and protection against torture in the country.”
+The organization highlighted that the bill grants authorities wide powers to deny media outlets registration, obstruct their work, and close them down without judicial oversight.
+They also noted that the bill was rushed through parliament without adequate time for review, violating procedural regulations.
 Human Rights Watch has called on President Japarov to veto the bill and send it back to parliament for proper review and revision.

 The Committee to Protect Journalists (CPJ) has also criticized the bill, urging President Japarov to veto it.
 They argue that the legislation could be used to silence critical media outlets and that the government should engage in meaningful consultation with the media and press freedom advocates to ensure that any new version of the bill does not infringe on freedom of expression.